vshanbha/graalpy-sentiment/README.md

 2. **Optional: Install Python dependencies:**

    This step is completely optional.
-However, if we want to modify the python code then it's a good idea to have a virtual environment for your Python project to manage dependencies:
+However, if we want to modify the python code then it's a good idea to have a virtual environment for our Python project to manage dependencies:

    ```
    python3 -m venv .venv